 Complications of Vertigo

-With many diseases causing vertigo, the common complication is falls after feeling unsteady.
-This can lead to trauma, especially in elderly patients.
+With many diseases causing vertigo, the common complication is falling after feeling unsteady leading to trauma, especially in elderly patients.

 Complications associated with BPPV

 During Epley’s maneuver, a high proportion of patients will feel vertigo which may be distressing.
 Other complications include accidents during work or driving if patients suffer an episode of BPPV.

 Complications associated with acoustic neuroma treatment

 Both radiotherapy and surgery are associated with a number of risks.
 The risk of surgery includes hearing loss, facial weakness, and facial numbness.
 Facial nerve palsy, hearing loss, and secondary malignancy can occur following radiotherapy.